-It is reasonable to presume that while performing first percutaneous nephrostomy (Concept given in 1865 & done in 1955) the patient was placed in prone position primarily to avoid injury to colon, solid organs and great vessels (9-10).
+It is reasonable to presume that while performing the first percutaneous nephrostomy (Concept given in 1865 & done in 1955), the patient was placed in a prone position primarily to avoid injury to the colon, solid organs, and great vessels (9-10).

-A. Supine
+A. SUPINE

-Complete Supine, Modified Supine, Oblique Prone, and Supine With the exception of a few urologists who sometimes did it in the supine position, it has been done in the same posture for the following forty years.
+Complete Supine, Modified Supine, Oblique Prone, and Supine.
+Except for a few urologists who sometimes did it in the supine position, it has been done in the same posture for the following forty years.
 The comparison of supine versus prone PCNL in published literature has not consistently shown a statistically significant advantage for either method in terms of complications or stone-free rates.
-On the other hand, the supine technique has consistently showed fewer problems and seems to shorten operating times.
-In conclusion, the surgical team's expertise is the most crucial consideration when deciding between a supine or prone technique.
-As a result, it can be concluded that no posture is completely better than any other (11-12).
-It's also crucial to remember that each position in the PCNL method has pros and cons of its own, whether supine or prone.
-Therefore, while doing PCNL, the posture should be chosen depending on the patient's clinical situation and the surgeon's expertise, since the prone position is the norm for PCNL by TRADITION rather than by EVIDENCE (14).
-The PCNL end-point is dependent on technical precision and is independent of the patient's location.
-Consequently, urologists need to be aware that PCNL in the supine position is the only option available to "difficult patients" (15).
-Additionally, the supine posture offers a singular chance to integrate all rigid and flexible endourological procedures.
+On the other hand, the supine technique has consistently shown fewer problems and shortened operating times.
+In conclusion, the surgical team's expertise is crucial when deciding between a supine or prone technique.
+As a result, it can be concluded that no posture is ultimately better than any other (11-12).
+It's also crucial to remember that each position in the PCNL method has pros and cons, whether supine or prone.
+Therefore, while doing PCNL, the posture should be chosen depending on the patient's clinical situation and the surgeon's expertise since the prone position is the norm for PCNL by TRADITION rather than by EVIDENCE (14).
+The PCNL endpoint is dependent on technical precision and is independent of the patient's location.
+Consequently, urologists must know that PCNL in the supine position is the only option for "difficult patients.(15).
+Additionally, the supine posture offers a singular chance to integrate all rigid and flexible end urological procedures.

-B. Endoscopy
+B. ENDOSCOPY

-Since the 1970s, urologists have been able to introduce ureteroscopy and percutaneous nephrolithotomy methods because to advancements in endoscopes and other devices.
-Subsequent developments included the creation of endoscopic tools that were more durable and effective.
-This process never ends since cutting-edge new medical gadgets and tools are always being developed.
-Significant advancements have been made in the development of digital camera systems based on complementary metal oxide (CMO) and charge-coupled devices (CCD), as well as the shrinking of equipment.-

-Superconductor technology (CMOS) (16).
-These advancements allowed for the construction of flexible ureteroscopes and nephroscopes with larger working channels, improved picture clarity, and increased irrigation capacity, all of which facilitated instrument passage.
-Further developments in digital HD video technology combined with post-processing software such as NBI/SPIES will lead to improvements in optical field and resolution, enable the use of laser fibres to miniaturize endoscopes, and produce more efficient and intelligent irrigation and suction systems (17).
-Percutaneous nephrolithotomies are now classified into four categories: standard (24-30F), mini (20-22F), ultra/super-mini (12-14F), and micro (8-10F).
-In the near future, these gadgets will become more affordable and longlasting.
+Since the 1970s, urologists have been able to introduce ureteroscopy and percutaneous nephrolithotomy methods because of advancements in endoscopes and other devices.
+Subsequent developments included creating endoscopic tools that were more durable and effective.
+This process never ends since cutting-edge new medical gadgets and tools are constantly being developed.
+Significant advancements have been made in creating digital camera systems based on complementary metal oxide (CMO) and chargecoupled devices (CCD), as well as the shrinking of equipment.-Superconductor technology(CMOS) (16).
+These advancements allowed for the construction of flexible ureteroscopy nephroscope with larger working channels, improved picture clarity, and increased irrigation capacity, all of which facilitated instrument passage.
+Further developments in digital HD video technology combined with post-processing software such as NBI/SPIES will improve optical field and resolution, enable laser fibers to miniaturize endoscopes and produce more efficient and intelligent irrigation and suction systems (17).
+Percutaneous nephrolithotomies are now classified into four categories: standard (24-30F), mini (20- 22F), ultra/super-mini (12- 14F), and micro (8- 10F).
+Shortly, these gadgets will become more affordable and long-lasting.

-C. intracorporeal lithotripsy
+C. INTRACORPOREAL LITHOTRIPSY